e-Spirit/firstspirit-module-gradle-plugin/README.md

 assembleFSM            | jar    | FSM             | Assembles an fsm archive containing the FirstSpirit module. checkIsolation | fsm    | IsolationCheck  | Checks if the FSM is compliant to the isolated runtime (requires access to a configured FSM Dependency Detector web service).

+###assembleFSM
+The assembleFSM task has the goal to create a FirstSprit module file (.fsm).
+The .fsm file contains the module libraries and their dependencies, the module.xml meta file, and possibly other module resources from the project directory.
+For the project that includes the fsmgradleplugin, a .jar is created that contains the compiled Java classes of the project/subproject.
+The name of this .jar file is composed by the name and version properties of the project/subproject ([project.name]-[project.version].jar).
+Furthermore a resource entry with the fsm-project-jar with scope="module" is created in the module resource block.
+Also, if the module contains a WebAppComponent, a WebResource entry is created for the WebApp to make the code available in the context of the web application.
+In order for further dependencies to have a resource entry in the module.xml, the plugin's own configurations (fsServerCompile, fsWebCompile etc.) must be used in the dependencies section.

 ## Extension properties

 The fsmgradleplugin defines the following extension properties in the `fsm` closure: